give in, give out, give up

 We always receive much more than we give, so we always have much more to give.
 Sometimes our gifts are money and material possessions.
 Always our gift is ourselves.
-When we stand before the throne of the Lamb That was slain, a gift of anything less than everything would be blasphemous.
-For "God so loved the world that He gave His only Son, that whoever believes in Him may not die but may have eternal life" (Jn 3:16).
+When we stand before the throne of “the Lamb That was slain” (Rv 5:12), a gift of anything less than everything would be ungrateful.
+For “God so loved the world that He gave His only Son, that whoever believes in Him may not die but may have eternal life” (Jn 3:16).

 Prayer: Father, may I take a giant step forward in giving money, property, and self to You.